daixtrose/cmake_utilities/README.md

 Built target repoman-status
 ```

 This feature helps you keep track of all changes made across all dependencies.
-For future versions of this utility project it is planned to add further bulk operations like e.g. creating a branch.
-In the meantime a workaround is using [`git-bulk`](https://github.com/nschlimm/git-bulk).
+For future versions of this utility project, it is planned to add further bulk operations like e.g. creating a branch.
+In the meantime, a workaround is using [`git-bulk`](https://github.com/nschlimm/git-bulk).

 ## Some Remarks